-All of the with-project alternatives formulated for this study except for structure elevation are considered acceptable in terms of applicable Federal, state and local laws, regulations and public policies.
-The nonstructural elevation of structures alternative is considered unacceptable as preservation of historical attributes of the Cape May Historical District may be jeopardized.
+All of the with-project alternatives formulated for this study except for structure elevation are considered acceptable as each alternative is acceptable in terms of applicable Federal, state and local laws, regulations and public policies.
+The structure elevation alternative is considered unacceptable as preservation of historical attributes of the Cape May Historical District may be jeopardized.